 Experienced | Detail Oriented | Professional

 What Makes this Notary Public Different ?

-- During this COVID crisis, this Certified Notary Public wears a mask with social distancing, according to National Notary Association and CDC guidelines, at all public notarial assignments.
+- This Certified Notary Public wears a mask with social distancing, according to National Notary Association and CDC guidelines, at all public notarial assignments.

 - Provide fast, professional, punctual, and affordable service that accommodates your busy schedule.
 A fully mobile 100% notarial service.

 - Timely communication with contracting company concerning confirmation with the signers, status concerns, completion, scan back if required, and dropping of executed package.

 - Documents are returned in the same stacking order as received.

 - Hand the executed documents to a person at FedEx/UPS store when dropping packages and get a receipt.

 - Notarial assignments are given appropriate time for signer not to feel they are being rushed.